Business bankruptcy is a form of financial relief when a business has more liabilities than assets and the owners can’t find a way out.

 There are several factors that can cause a business to go bankrupt.
 Sometimes bankruptcy can be caused by financial mismanagement; other times, it is due to circumstances beyond the owner’s control.

-Here are some of the main reasons that a business might go bankrupt:
+Here are some of the main reasons that a business is heading for bankruptcy or might go bankrupt:

 - External business conditions such as rise in competition, general costs involved in running a business